Pfister's local-global principle for Azumaya algebras with involution: -Signatures of hermitian forms

 \subsection{Elements of maximal signature}

 In \cite{A-U-pos}, working with central simple algebras with involution, we investigated the maximal value that the signature at $P \in X_F$ can take (when it is non-zero) when applied to one-dimensional nonsingular forms.
-We found that this maximal value is the degree of the algebra (and linked it to the existence of positive involutions), cf. \cite[Proposition~6.7, Theorem~6.8]{A-U-pos}.
+We found that this maximal value is the matrix size of the algebra over its skew-field part after scalar extension to $F_P$ (and linked it to the existence of positive involutions), cf. \cite[Proposition~6.7, Theorem~6.8]{A-U-pos}.